 Why use intents?

-If your knowledge base is an external knowledge base with LivePerson AI or an internal knowledge base, it can make use of Natural Language Understanding or NLU to find the right answer (article) to use to respond to a consumer's message.
-What's so great about NLU?
-It's superior to the alternative, which is text-based search.
-NLU is much more nuanced and leverages AI to identify various attributes of a message: meaning, intent, sentiment, and more.
-It makes answer retrieval more accurate.
+If your knowledge base is an internal knowledge base, it can use Natural Language Understanding or NLU to find the right answer (article) to use to respond to a consumer's message.

-To take advantage of NLU, you'll need to link the articles in the knowledge base to the intents in a domain.
-So, in summary, using intents is the way you tap into the power of NLU.
+If you chooose to take advantage of NLU, you'll need to link the articles in the knowledge base to the intents in a domain.

 Intent Manager offers a set of prebuilt domains.
 These are designed to get you up and running quickly with intents.